Jasenovac concentration camp: Post-war victim number estimates

 In 1964, the Yugoslav Federal Bureau of Statistics created a list of World War II victims with 597,323 names and deficiency estimated at 20–30%, giving between 750,000 and 780,000 victims.
 Together with the estimate of 200,000 "collaborators and quislings" killed, the total number would reach about one million.
 The bureau's list was declared a state secret in 1964 and published only in 1989.
 After the war, a figure of 700,000 reflected the "conventional wisdom".

 According to the 1964 victim census, 49,874 people perished in Jasenovac, 9,587 people in Stara Gradiška and 128 persons in Gradina, in total 59,589 people.
 The survey results showed a far lower figure of 59,188 killed at Jasenovac, of whom 33,944 were recorded as Serbs.

 In 1946, 967 victims from the Stara Gradiška sub-camp were exhumed (311 men, 467 women and 189 children) from 4 mass graves, at Uskočke šume.
 The remains were later interred in a common cemetery at Stara Gradiška, while identified victims were returned to where they had come from, mostly the Syrmia (Srijem/Srem) region.
-About a thousand additional victims are buried in Međustrogovi Woods in one enormous mass grave.
+About a thousand additional victims are buried in Međustrugovi Woods in one enormous mass grave.
 These victims were thrown, naked and tangled together, into the pit. and it was impossible to exhume and identify them due to the condition and position of the bodies.

 On 16 November 1961, the municipal committee of former partisans from Bosanska Dubica organized an unofficial investigation at the grounds of Donja Gradina, led by locals who were not forensic experts.
 This investigation uncovered three mass graves and identified 17 human skulls in one of them.
 In response, scientists were called in to verify the site.
 Dr Alojz Šercelj started preliminary drilling to identify the most likely grave locations, and then between 22 and 27 June 1964, exhumations of bodies and the use of sampling methods was conducted at Jasenovac by Vida Brodar and Anton Pogačnik from Ljubljana University and Srboljub Živanović from Novi Sad University.

 Consistent with accounts by captured Ustaše and the few surviving inmates of Ustaše camps, excavations of sites in and around the former concentration camps revealed evidence of mass burning of corpses before the end of the war were conducted.
 In some places the scientists found only ashes and the charred remains of bones.
 They also uncovered a total of seven mass graves, which held a total of 284 victims' remains, including one mass grave with 197 corpses, of whom 51 were children below age 14, and 123 were women.
 A large number of these corpses, especially the children, showed evidence of blunt force trauma, as their skulls were cracked, fractured and broken in numerous places.
 The scientists concluded that the entire Jasenovac complex could have around 200 similar sites.